withsapling/examples/deno/with-react-app/README.md

 1. You could use Sapling for your marketing site because of the SEO and performance benefits but embed a React App for the dashboard/SaaS part of your product.

-2. You might want to embed a CMS or other client side rendered app inside of a Sapling project.
+2. You might want to embed a CMS or an internal tool that is client side rendered inside of a Sapling project.

-3. You want to use Sapling for your API and then embed a React App for the frontend.
+3. You want to use Sapling for your API and a couple of SSR pages and then serve a React App on the frontend.

 ## Usage